jherberg462/python-project/README.md

-# python-project
-This is our group's python project: Trends about Trending YouTube Videos
+# Trends about Trending YouTube Videos

 Please run the code in the following order: get_data_into_single_csv.ipynb, cleanup2.ipynb, cleandata_dateissue.ipynb, the rest of the files.
 Thank you.
+The various plots and charts are in the Jupyter Notebooks.

 - Per Capita Views: Great Britain has the highest number, 1241, and Japan has the lowest one at  views per person.